Basic Principals of Creative Entrepreneurs

 What is a Creative Entrepreneur?

-At first, you might think a creative entrepreneur is someone makes a living from their creative endeavors, such as artists or photographers.
+At first, you might think a creative entrepreneur is someone who makes a living from their creative endeavors, such as artists or photographers.
 While these types of entrepreneurs certainly fall into the category, artists are not the only creative entrepreneurs.

 A creative entrepreneur is someone who uses their creative or intellectual knowledge and skills to earn a living, usually in a business or as a freelancer.
 This differs from traditional entrepreneurship that has mainly focused on manufacturing and industrial products.